 Tonsils and adenoids are only removed if they are doing more harm then good.

 Your doctor may recommend an operation if you or your child have swollen or enlarged tonsils that block your airways and cause snoring, difficulty breathing or short pauses in breathing (sleep apnoea).
 The operation is more successful if no other conditions are contributing to sleep-disordered breathing, eg, obesity.
 One third of operations are performed because of sleep apnoea.

 Your doctor may recommend an operation if you or your child have ongoing or repeated infections of the tonsils (tonsillitis) that are affecting your daily life.

 Your doctor may recommend an operation when there is so much damage to your tonsils that they remain infected and do not respond well to antibiotic treatment.
 This may cause a sore throat much of the time, often with bad breath and sometimes yellow, cheesy, bad-smelling and bad-tasting material in the small cracks of your tonsils.

 - If you have an abscess behind your tonsils (quinsy) that does not respond to drainage.

-- If you have diabetes, heart valve problems or immunodeficiency, tonsillectomy may be considered early because of concerns that the tonsil infection may spread to other parts of your body.
+- If you have diabetes, heart valve problems or immunodeficiency, tonsillectomy may be considered because of concerns that the tonsil infection may spread to other parts of your body.

 - If a biopsy is needed to evaluate a suspected tumour of the tonsil.

-During the surgery
+During the operation